adon-cloudcannon/landing-page-test/src/collections/posts/2021-11-15-jekyll-seo-plugin.md

       %} to the &lt;head&gt; in your layout.
 The plugin does a good job using front matter and configuration data you likely already have set to generate the SEO metadata.
 It'll pick up fields like title, description, image & author.
-For a complete list, check out&nbsp;[the docs](https://github.com/jekyll/jekyll-seo-tag/blob/master/docs/usage.md).
+For a complete list, check out [the docs](https://github.com/jekyll/jekyll-seo-tag/blob/master/docs/usage.md).